 Our Code of Business Conduct and Ethics and Statement on the Prohibition of Insider Trading (the "Code of Ethics"), which is signed by directors and executive officers of the Company, requires that directors and executive officers avoid any conflict, or the appearance of a conflict, between an individual's personal interests and the interests of the Company.
-Pursuant to the Code of Ethics which is available on our website under the "Corporate Governance" link under the "Princeton Capital Corporation" link at www.princetoncapitalcorp.com, each director and executive officer must disclose any conflicts of interest, or actions or relationships that might give rise to a conflict of interest are reviewed and approved by the Board.
+Pursuant to the Code of Ethics which is available on our website under the "Corporate Governance" link under the "Princeton Capital Corporation" link at www.princetoncapitalcorp.com, each director and executive officer must disclose any conflicts of interest, or actions or relationships that might give rise to a conflict, to the audit committee.
+Certain actions or relationships that might give rise to a conflict of interest are reviewed and approved by the Board.
 The Code of Ethics also contains our policies and procedures relating to insider trading and material non-public information.